CANADA FX DEBT-C$ rises on hopes of central bank stimulus

 Top U.S. Federal Reserve officials recently spelled out what measures they might take to boost growth and hiring.
 Fed action could come as soon as next week, as its policy-setting committee meets Tuesday and Wednesday.

-"All in all, it's really the broader move that has CAD appreciating.
-It's really just a reminder that the FOMC meeting is coming up and there is the potential for the Fed to sound more dovish or even take policy action," said Camilla Sutton, chief currency strategist at Scotiabank.
+"All in all it's really the broader move that has CAD appreciating.
+It's really just a reminder that the FOMC meeting is coming up and there's the potential for the Fed to sound more dovish or even take policy action," said Camilla Sutton, chief currency strategist at Scotiabank.

-Also on Wednesday, ECB Governing Council member Ewald Nowotny said there were arguments for giving Europe's permanent rescue fund a banking license, allowing it to borrow unlimited ECB money, an idea that the central bank has rejected so far.
+ECB Governing Council member Ewald Nowotny on Wednesday said there were arguments for giving Europe's permanent rescue fund a banking license, allowing it to borrow unlimited ECB money, an idea that the central bank has rejected so far.

 Investors have become increasingly worried that the force of the new fund would be hugely diminished if, as widely expected, Spain needs a full scale sovereign bailout on top of the rescue deal for its banks.